damianwajser/spring-commons/spring-commons-rest-validation/README.md

 **@AlphaNumeric** - Use this annotation to validate alpha-numerics strings, this annotation use @Size constraint then yoy can add that parameters (min, max).
 Also you can add a boolean parameter allowSpaces, that default value is true.

+**@Word** - Use this annotation to validate word strings, works like @AlphaNumeric but doesn't accept numbers.

 **@Password** - Use this annotation to validate basic passwords rules.

 **@CardToken** - Use this annotation to validate credit card Token